polyfy/polylith/readme.md

 ## Workspace

-The workspace directory is the top-level container for all our code and contains everything we need work with Polylith systems.
+The workspace directory is the place where all our code (Lego-like bricks) and configuration lives.

 Let’s start by creating the _example_ workspace with the top namespace _se.example_:
 ```sh